We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Does Shopify charge transaction fees?

 You can avoid transaction fees by using Shopify’s built-in payment gateway, Shopify Payments.
-However, if you use a third-party payment gateway, Shopify charges you a transaction fee of between 0.5% and 2.0%, depending on your plan.
+However, if you use a third-party payment gateway, Shopify charges you a transaction fee of up to 2%, depending on your plan.

 Do I need any special hardware or software to use Shopify?